How to Do Low Heart Rate Running + 5 Tips To Get It Right

 • Subtract 10 if you currently have or are recovering from a major illness or surgery, or are in cardiac rehabilitation, taking any regular medication, or are in the burnout stage of overtraining (chronic overtraining).

-• Subtract 5 if you are currently injured, are overweight, get frequent illnesses (2 or more colds or infections per year), have seasonal allergies or asthma, or a beginner or just getting back into training, run inconsistently, have not been improving recently, or are in the early stages of overtraining syndrome.
+• Subtract 5 if you are currently injured, are overweight, get frequent illnesses (2 or more colds or infections per year), have seasonal allergies or asthma, have a low aerobic fitness level, are a beginner who is just getting back into a training plan, run inconsistently, have not been improving recently, or are in the early stages of overtraining syndrome.

-• Do not modify your number, simply use 180 minus your age if you have been training consistently at least four times per week for two years without issue.
+• Do not modify your number, simply use 180 minus your age if you have been following a training program consistently at least four times per week for two years without issue.

 • Add five to your number if you have been training for more than two years without any problems and have been continually progressing and feeling good.